A Rowan Student’s Disney College Program Journey

 Jonathan stands outside his workplace with the Inspira logo behind him.

-Today, we meet Jonathan Philip, a senior biological sciences major from Williamstown, NJ (Gloucester County), here to talk about his experience with taking summer classes at Rowan and how it’s been beneficial to him.
+Today, we meet Jonathan P, a senior biological sciences major from Williamstown, NJ (Gloucester County), here to talk about his experience with taking summer classes at Rowan and how it’s been beneficial to him.
 Jonathan enrolled in Intro to Biochemistry this summer at Rowan.
 As it relates to his experiences in the class, Jonathan […]

 Building Stronger Connections Through Rowan’s Summer Classes